01787 279265

 07785 777014

-Perhaps you’ve felt it, but never had the time – or inclination (!) – to think any more about it.
-Or, simply accepted the vague feeling of discontentment or apprehension as just “the way things are” and got on with your life.
+Perhaps you’ve felt it, but never had the time – or inclination – to think any more about it.
+Or, simply accepted the vague feeling of discontentment or apprehension at just “the way things are” and got on with your life.

 So, what on earth is going on and why has guilt become so prevalent these days?

 The reason why guilt is such a powerful emotion is very simple.
-It’s an easy and effective method of control, whether we’re aware of what’s happening or not.
-Not only does it “press our buttons”, so making us easy to manipulate, but is closely linked to our fears.
+It’s an easy and effective method of control, whether we’re aware of it or not.
+Not only does it “press our buttons”, making us easy to manipulate, but is also closely linked to our fears.
 Particularly those basic ones relating to survival.
-Of being thrown out from the safety of our tribe or family, alone into the cold wide world.
+Of being thrown out from the safety of our tribe or family, alone in the cold wide world.
 Or, to put it in more modern terms, it’s all about the fear of rejection, of not being loved and accepted.

 However, guilt isn’t just a tool – for want of a better word (!) – used by those around us.
 In our personal lives, by family or friends.
 Or at work.
-It’s also a very powerful one used in the wider world by those in government or some other position of perceived authority.
-And, we’re sure you can come up with plenty of examples of your own in all those categories (!).
+It’s also a very powerful one used in the wider world by those in government or other positions of perceived authority.
+And, we’re sure you can come up with plenty of examples of your own in both of those categories (!).

-Sometimes it’s very obvious, particularly in our “nearest and dearest”.
+Sometimes it’s very obvious, particularly in our “nearest and dearest” at this time of year.
 We’re sure you know exactly who they are AND their favourite ways of doing this.
 Other times, less so, but the underlying “threat” is still there and our buttons pressed.

 So, where are we going with this?